Mid-April Trip

 Thank you!
 I have really appreciated all the great advice given here.

-Visiting Palm Springs in mid-April can be a great experience, but there are a few considerations given your timeframe and interests.
+Visiting Palm Springs in mid-April can be a wonderful experience, but there are a few considerations to keep in mind regarding Coachella, accommodations, and activities for a parent and teen.

-1) Regarding Coachella impacts:
+1) Coachella impacts:

-2) Palm Mountain Resort suitability:
+2) Palm Mountain Resort for a mom and mid-teen:

 3) Hotels with table tennis or pool:

-4) Length of stay and activities:
+4) Duration of stay and activities:

 More Palm Springs Travel Questions